pawan-yadav/rails-angular-boilerplate/README.md

 NOTE about assets:

 I'm using the`non-stupid-digest-assets`, which allows you to link to assets without the md5 hash: `<img src="/assets/spinner" />`

+# Games

+Games get created and meta data is set in firebase.

+Client gets user with all the user's game keys, then uses firebase as the data store.